Premises Liability Lawyer

 Pennsylvania enforces premises liability laws to protect individuals injured on another person’s property.
 Premises liability law provides guidelines for compensating victims injured due to wrongdoing or negligence on the part of a property owner.

 There are many ways in which someone can become injured on another person’s property.
-Some examples include falling debris accidents, slips and falls, or elevator and/or escalator malfunctions.
+Some examples include falling debris accidents, sexually assaulted in a hotel, slips and falls, or elevator and/or escalator malfunctions.
 Premises liability claims seek payment for the injured party from the responsible property owner(s) to cover expenses such as medical bills, lost wages, and/or pain and suffering associated with the injury.

 For legal help, contact Cordisco & Saile LLC at 215-642-2335 to set up a consultation with our premises liability attorneys in Pennsylvania.